 Food and drink

-There are plenty of snack bars, cafes and restaurants dotted around the zoo, as well as drinks machines.
+There are, of course, plenty of snack bars, cafes and restaurants around the zoo, as well as drinks machines.
 If you want to give the kids something different, if not entirely healthy, try a langos – a potato snack the size of a giant fried frisbee.

 Extra animal tips